-“Bagged vacuums generally do a better job of keeping dust and debris contained when you're emptying them, but the bags are a one-time-use product so you'll need to purchase new ones every once in a while,” said Prouty.
-Because bagged vacuums tend to keep these particles contained, Prouty added that they’re typically a better choice for people with severe allergies.
+“Bagged vacuums generally do a better job of keeping dust and debris contained when you’re emptying them, but the bags are a one-time-use product so you’ll need to purchase new ones every once in a while,” says Prouty.
+Because bagged vacuums tend to keep these particles contained, they’re typically a better choice for people with severe allergies, he says.

-Bagless vacuums, on the other hand, can be great for those who don't want to have to worry about buying and changing out bags—these models employ a container, called a dustbin, that collects the dirt and debris.
-“You'll want to be sure the size of the dustbin is big enough to accommodate your areas — having a small dustbin means you'll need to empty it out frequently, which makes vacuuming your home take a lot longer,” Prouty said.
-He recommends looking for a dustbin with minimum .25 gallon capacity for an upright bagless option, or .15 gallon capacity for a stick vacuum.
+Bagless vacuums, on the other hand, can be great for those who don’t want to have to worry about buying and changing out bags.
+These models employ a container, called a dustbin, that collects the dirt and debris.
+“You’ll want to be sure the size of the dustbin is big enough to accommodate your areas — having a small dustbin means you’ll need to empty it out frequently, which makes vacuuming your home take a lot longer,” says Prouty.
+He recommends looking for a dustbin with a minimum 1-liter capacity for an upright bagless option, or 0.5-liter capacity for a stick vacuum.

-“Vacuum size is a major factor if you live in a small space with limited storage,” Solomon noted.
-She added that weight can also be an important consideration if you have mobility issues, which can sometimes make lugging around a canister or upright vacuum more difficult.
-In these cases, our experts suggested looking into a vacuum that’s lightweight and tall enough that you don't have to stoop or bend over too much when using it.
+“Vacuum size is a major factor if you live in a small space with limited storage,” says Solomon.
+That weight can also be an important consideration if you have mobility issues, which can sometimes make lugging around a canister or upright vacuum more difficult, she says.
+In these cases, our experts suggest a vacuum that’s lightweight and tall enough sot you don’t have to stoop or bend over too much when using it.

-If you have different types of flooring in your home, you'll want to look for a vacuum that can accommodate them all.
+If you have different types of flooring in your home, you’ll want to look for a vacuum that can accommodate all or most of them.
 And keep in mind that different types of carpets also require different settings.
-“Choosing the right floor setting is important to make sure you don't ruin or scratch the surface,” Dulude said.
+“Choosing the right floor setting is important to make sure you don’t ruin or scratch the surface,” says Dulude.

-The lowest setting on most vacuums works well for bare floors and thin carpets, whereas the highest setting is optimal for thicker carpets and area rugs, Solomon said.
-A thick high pile rug, for example, needs a higher setting, while bare wood floors need a low setting and no automatic roll brush, Dulude noted.
+The lowest setting on most vacuums works well for bare floors and thin carpets, whereas the highest setting is optimal for thicker carpets and area rugs, according to Solomon.
+A thick high pile rug, for example, needs a higher setting, while bare wood floors need a low setting and no automatic roll brush, says Dulude.

 Different vacuum models come with a range of accessories to fit your specific cleaning needs, especially when it comes to hard floors, upholstery and crevices.
-The most common attachments are the brush tool, which comes in handy when cleaning upholstery or curtains, and the crevice tool, which is “excellent at cleaning all the nooks and crannies of your home, particularly in between cushions and in between cabinets and vents,” according to Solomon.
+The most common attachments include a brush tool, which comes in handy when cleaning upholstery or curtains, and a crevice tool, which is “excellent at cleaning all the nooks and crannies of your home, particularly in between cushions and in between cabinets and vents,” according to Solomon.

-Some vacuums may also include pet-friendly attachments, including an upholstery cleaner that can collect pet hair on furniture, and a detachable beater brush (like the rotating brush under the vacuum) that commonly gets clogged when met with large amounts of pet hair, Solomon said.
+Some vacuums may also include pet-friendly attachments like an upholstery cleaner that can collect pet hair on furniture and a detachable beater brush (like the rotating brush under the vacuum) that commonly gets clogged when met with large amounts of pet hair, says Solomon.

-The “dirtiest” place in your home may be the invisible air you breathe, explained environmental consultant and building materials specialist Marilee Nelson, co-founder of Branch Basics.
-“Particles in the air can not only be a vehicle for the spread of airborne disease and the major cause of many allergic and respiratory reactions, but also a carrier for harmful chemicals called SVOCs, which ride on dust," she said, adding that dust may expose us to bacteria, viruses, mold, pollens, harmful chemicals and more.
+The “dirtiest” place in your home may be the invisible air you breathe, explains environmental consultant and building materials specialist Marilee Nelson, co-founder of Branch Basics.
+“Particles in the air can not only be a vehicle for the spread of airborne disease and the major cause of many allergic and respiratory reactions but also a carrier for harmful chemicals called SVOCs, which ride on dust,” she says, adding that dust may expose us to bacteria, viruses, mold, pollens, harmful chemicals and more.

 That’s why investing in a vacuum with a good HEPA filter is worthwhile: It can not only minimize the dirt on your floors, but also impact the air you breathe.
 Similar to air purifiers, vacuums with at least one High-Efficiency Particulate Arrestance (HEPA) filter can remove 99.7% of fine dust and airborne particles, according to the Environmental Protection Agency.
 They’re sealed and airtight, so all air sucked through the machine passes through the filter and no dust escapes back out at any point, even when emptying it.

-"Cleaning regularly with a certified sealed HEPA vacuum dramatically improves air quality by reducing the amount of airborne allergens, dust and harmful chemicals in your home," Nelson said.
-You can use a HEPA vacuum to address dust on virtually any surface, including stuffed animals, books, furniture, walls, ceilings, lampshades and cars, she added.
+“Cleaning regularly with a certified sealed HEPA vacuum dramatically improves air quality by reducing the amount of airborne allergens, dust and harmful chemicals in your home,” Nelson says.
+You can use a HEPA vacuum to address dust on virtually any surface, including stuffed animals, books, furniture, walls, ceilings, lampshades and cars, according to Nelson.